-Additionally this view displays the current License Status of the application and allows the user to refresh this status.
+Additionally this view displays the current License Status of the application and allows you to refresh this status.
 Refreshing the status is only necessary when a license has been added/updated/deleted on the License Server after the Interference Location application has been enabled.

 To refresh the License Status, click on the Overview menu option on the left, and then click on the Refresh Status button.
-The system will retrieve and display the new License Status.
+The system retrieves and displays the new License Status.